vishalmidya/Data-for-Online-Music-Emotion-Survey/README.md

 * _Other_ : Any further comment on ethnicity ?
 * _Familiarity_ : How familiar are you with Hindustani Music ?

+All the other column names are self-explanatory.

 ## AllRagaData.csv : All Emotion Response data for the 24 Ragas by Raga Number

 The data file is called "AllRagaData.csv" with dimension of (4855, 18).

+* _RagaNumber_ : One particular Raga among the 24 Raga excerpts
-The columns "Angry","Calm.Soothed", "Devotional", "Happy", "Longing.Yearning", "Romantic.Tender","Sad", "Tensed.Restless" present the emotion responses.
+* The columns "Angry","Calm.Soothed", "Devotional", "Happy", "Longing.Yearning", "Romantic.Tender","Sad", "Tensed.Restless" present the emotion responses
+* _familiar_ : Are you familiar with Hindustani Music ?
+* _feeling_ : How are you feeling after listening to the raga excerpt ?
+* _Trained_ : Have you ever recieved a formal training in music ?
+* _Trained_genre_ : If "yes" to "Trained", then which genre of music are you trained in ?
+* _Familiarity_ : How familiar are you with Hindustani Music ?

 All the other column names are self-explanatory.

 ## Raga number and Raga names